Tag: community

 The Maturity Paradox

 Adjusting after marriage is challenging, but I won’t delve into that here.
 That phase is new for everyone.
-What stands out is that many adults—elders included—are as emotionally immature as children.
+What stands out is that many adults, elders included, are as emotionally immature as children.
 They refuse to learn from their mistakes or take accountability for their actions.
 If elders don’t know how to handle their emotions during difficult times, how can they expect the younger generation to navigate major life changes like marriage and parenthood with perfect maturity?

 Motherhood: A Sacred Duty